jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ### Euphoriants (THC-like)

 - THC (Δ8-THC or Δ9-THC) offers a relaxing body high.
 - Δ10-THC (actually 70% Δ10-THC, 22% Δ8-THC) offers an energizing head high.
 (More clear, less fuzzy, more present than THCV?).
-This is what I wanted HHC to be.
 - HHC (hexahydrocannabinol) feels similar to Δ8-THC, but distributed unevenly across the body.
 Most of the effect is from the neck up, with some sensation from the waist up.
 The high is roughly balanced between energizing and relaxing.
 Weird. 👎

 #### Closest Cousins: Δ8-THC vs Δ9-THC